 Even though Mustangs are feral horses, their temperament is truly wild.
 Horse owners claim the Mustang is highly intelligent.
 The horse stands out with its distinctive personality, unlike some domestic equines.

 Mustangs exhibit impressive wisdom.
 As feral equines, they are careful about their peers.
 Rookie horse owners may struggle with bonding with such animals.
 Mustangs can show such traits as rebellion and stubbornness.
-Thus, look for a young equine that is easier in training.
+Thus, look for a young equine that is easier to train.
 Such equines are fast learners.

 Mustang Horse Height